carldata/time-series-scroller/README.md

 Specialized time-series-over-domain component focused on code quality and performance.
 100% functional, yet not mature - still beta/under development (see project goals below).
-All components are written from scratch using D3 and primitive HTML elements, this is not a mock over a third-party library.
+All components are written from scratch using D3 and primitive HTML elements, this is not a wrapper over a third-party library.

 ## Getting started with the development version